hsintzuli/Easy-Notify/docs/socketio-scaling.md

 # Scalability of Socket.IO Server
 To actively push notifications to the subscribers at any time, the Socket.IO server must keep the connections to all the online subscribers.
 As a result, the maximum concurrency connection that the Socket.IO server can maintain becomes an important indicator of the performance.
-The following tests mainly use ``the maximum concurrency connection`` as the measurement of scalability.
+The following tests mainly use ``the maximum concurrency connection`` as the measurement of the scalability.

 ## Load Test on Vertical Scaling and Horizontal Scaling
 ### Test Circumstance
 - **Tool :** Artillery
 - **Test Machine  :** One t2.small EC2 in Singapore
 - **Test Scenario :** Artillery will establish virtual clients every second and keep the connections for seconds.
 Each client will emit to the Socket.IO server for subscribing at 5 seconds after the connection is established.
-- **Fail Rate :** numbers of WebSocket error / total connections
   _For example, the scenario, Duration(s): 400, User/s: 190, Wait(s): 130, means Artillery will create 190 virtual Socket.IO clients every second for 400 seconds, and each connection will last for 130 seconds.
 In this scenario, the maximum concurrent connections would be 24,700._
+- **Fail Rate :** numbers of WebSocket error / total connections

 ### Result
 Vertical Scaling is capable of maintaining a higher maximum concurrency connection than Horizontal Scaling.